Melvin Williams (American football)

-Melvin Williams (born February 2, 1979) is an American former professional football defensive end who played two seasons in the National Football League (NFL) with the New Orleans Saints and San Francisco 49ers.
-He was selected by the Saints in the fifth round of the 2003 NFL draft after playing college football at Kansas State University.
+Melvin Williams (born February 2, 1979) is an American former professional football player who was a defensive end for two seasons in the National Football League (NFL) with the New Orleans Saints and San Francisco 49ers.
+He was selected by the Saints in the fifth round of the 2003 NFL draft after playing college football for the Kansas State Wildcats.
 Williams was also a member of the Miami Dolphins, Washington Redskins and New Orleans VooDoo.

 Early life

 Melvin Williams was born on February 2, 1979, in St. Louis, Missouri.
 He was a three-year letterman in both football and basketball at Mehlville High School in Mehlville, Missouri.
 As a junior in 1995, he recorded 68 solo tackles, 48 assisted tackles, and 11 sacks on defense while also catching nine touchdown passes as a tight end on offense.
 As a senior in 1996, Williams totaled 78 solo tackles, 16 sacks, five forced fumbles, three fumble recoveries, three interceptions, and 18 receptions for 400 yards and eight touchdowns.
 He earned first-team all-state honors his senior year.
 He averaged 19.2 points per game and 10.8 rebounds per game his junior season in basketball.
 He finished his basketball career as the school's all-time leading scorer.